 - attempting to block a drug- or bomb-sniffing dog from doing its job.
 3

-A person charged with this offense may not argue that a peace officer was acting illegally in the course of his or her duties.
+If you are charged with this offense, you may not argue that a peace officer was acting illegally in the course of their duties.

-So long as the official was acting “under color of his or her official authority,” the offense may still be charged against an alleged offender so long as the peace officer:
+So long as the official was acting “under color of his or her official authority,” the offense may still be charged against you so long as the peace officer:

-- acted in the regular course of his or her assigned duties;
+- acted in the regular course of their assigned duties;

 - made a judgment in good faith based on the surrounding facts and circumstances; and